duckietown/docs-duckiesky_high_school/book/duckiesky_high_school/21-loop/10-pid/20-pid-terms.md

 ##### Tuning:

-See also: Tuning a PID controller is done by setting the control parameters $K_p, K_i, K_d$ to values that fit to be able to get an ideal control response.
-The three control terms may be correlated and so changing one parameter may impact the influence of another.
+- Explain why tuning a PID controller is necessary

 #### Effects of $K_p$:

-- Teachers will describe the effects of $K_p$
+- Describe the effects of $K_p$

 #### Effects of $K_i$

-- Teachers will describe the effects of $K_i$
+- Describe the effects of $K_i$

 #### Effects of $K_d$

-- Teachers will describe the effects of $K_d$
+- Describe the effects of $K_d$

 ### Ending The Lesson

+- Explain that while we are looking at the terms from the context of 1D altitute control, they are also used for others such as angle, velocity, position, etc of the drone.

 - Summarize the effects and what each term is
 <figure>